Login

 Share your thoughts and connect with others on this journey.

-Richard LaPilusa 3 weeks ago
+Richard LaPilusa 3 months ago

 The day my sobriety began, I had not yet come back to Christ.
 I had turned away from God for the last decade and a half at that point.
 But two days after my sobriety began, I felt called to open up the Bible again, and here I am approaching three months of sobriety and a life renewed in Christ.